--> Skip to main content

 Purushottamakshetra Mahatmya to Be Published in English – Odia and Regional Languages in India

 Jagannath Temple Administration is all set to publish Purushottamakshetra Mahatmya in English and regional languages in India .
-Purushottamakshetra Mahatmya is considered to be the authoritative holy text on pujas, rituals and festivals dedicated to Hindu God Jagannath.
-Purushottamakshetra Mahatmya is part of the Skanda Purana.
+Purushottam Kshetra Mahatmya is considered to be the authoritative holy text on pujas, rituals and festivals dedicated to Hindu God Jagannath.
+Purushottam Kshetra Mahatmya is part of the Skanda Purana.
 Purushottamakshetra Mahatmya is found in the Utkala Khanda section in the Skanda Purana and consists of 3,600 Shlokas.
 Indian Express reports According to Puri King Gajapati Dibyasingh Deb, it was Baba Chaitanya Charan Das who had started the book version of it and Mumbai-based Venkateswara Press had published the book which has gone out of print now.
 “We are working not only on how to revive the edition but also in multiple languages,” he said.
-Since the religious text is in Devanagri script, the attempt is to get Odia and English versions of the work while efforts will be made to diversify into Hindi as well as Bengali too.
-The whole attempt, a
+Since the religious text is in Devanagari script, the attempt is to get Odia and English versions of the work while efforts will be made to diversify into Hindi as well as Bengali too.
+The whole attempt, acc

 Morgaon Ganesh Temple Palki Yatra from Mangalmurti temple in Chinchwad